 - Explore how feelings and thoughts affect the doctor-patient (or clinician-client) relationship

 - Expand their capacity and repertoire for handling ‘difficult’ situations.

-There are more specific learning outcomes of Balint group work listed in the drop down menus under ‘About Balint groups’.
+There are more specific learning outcomes of Balint group work on the ‘About Balint groups’ page.

 The Balint Society of Australia and New Zealand